gohugoio/hugo/content/project-organization/configuration.md

 ## All Configuration Variables, YAML

-The following is a list of Hugo-defined variables.
+The following is the full list of Hugo-defined variables in a example YAML file.
 The values provided in this example represent the default values used by Hugo if not otherwise specified.

 {{% input "config.yml" %}}
 ```yaml